knnan/obsidian-vaults-yggdrasil/golang basics.md

-keywords are predefined words that cannot be used as identifies like case , break, switch
+keywords are predefined words that cannot be used as **Identifier** like case , break, switch